RylanSchaeffer/rylanschaeffer.github.io/content/learning/bayesian_nonparametrics.md

 # Bayesian Nonparametrics

-Bayesian Nonparametrics (BNPs) are probabilistic models that define infinite dimensional distributions using [stochastic processes](stochastic_processes.md).
+Bayesian Nonparametrics (BNPs) are probabilistic models that leverage infinite dimensional distributions based on [stochastic processes](stochastic_processes.md).
 Stochastic processes are a set of random variables indexed by some index set (e.g. time or integers).
 For instance, a sequence of stock prices $$\{ X_t \}_{0 \leq t \leq T }$$ is a stochastic process where the index set is time $$t \in [0, T]$$.
 The utility of defining distributions over stochastic